-The Company had working capital of \$753,525 at September 30, 2018, compared to \$2,051,695 at December 31, 2017.
-Working capital declined by \$1,298,170 in 2018.
-The decrease in working capital was the result of working capital used to fund exploration and administration activities, investments in: associated companies, long-term investments, and exploration and evaluation assets.
-These outflows were partially offset by cash generated from the sale of equity investments.
+The Company had working capital of \$531,847 at December 31, 2018, compared to \$2,051,695 at December 31, 2017.
+Working capital declined by \$1,519,848 in 2018.
+The decrease in working capital was the result of working capital used to fund exploration and administration activities, and investments in: associated companies, long-term investments, and exploration and evaluation assets.
+These outflows were partially offset by cash generated from the sale of equity investments and the liquidation of short-term investments.

 Lara expects that it will continue to receive option payments in the form of cash and / or shares over the next twelve months and includes those scheduled payments as part of its capital resources.
-The Company has exercised its Valor options to acquire additional shares and will sell those shares to further increase its working capital as determined appropriate by Management.
+The Company has exercised its Valor options to acquire additional shares and will sell those shares to further increase its working capital when determined appropriate by Management.
 Lara has no fixed payment obligations except option payments for mineral properties; however, these can be terminated at any time without penalty once an option agreement is cancelled.
-The Company will have to raise working capital to fund its operations for the next twelve months.
+The Company will have to raise working capital to fund its operations for the next twelve months and accordingly, has closed a private placement in March 2019, for gross proceeds of \$2,000,000.
+The Company expects that with these additional funds, it will have enough working capital to sustain its operations for the next twelve months.